Appetizers & SnacksLunch & Dinner

 A fresh salad is another great choice.
 Something light and crisp, like a simple mixed greens salad with vinaigrette, helps cut through the richness of the chicken and cheese.

-For a more comforting meal, serve these with mashed potatoes or mashed cauliflower for a hearty, keto-friendly meal.
+For a more comforting meal, serve these with mashed potatoes or mashed cauliflower.
 And if you’re not concerned about carbs, classic sides like pasta, rice, or garlic bread work well too.

 Ultimately, the goal is balance.
 Pairing something fresh or light alongside the rich, cheesy chicken.